thebarty/gatsby-plugin-analytics-without-segment/README.md

 A [Gatsby](https://www.gatsbyjs.org)  plugin to use Segments open-source analytics library (analytics.js) **WITHOUT using the paid Segment service (segment.com)**.

 WHY?
-Open source, unlimited and free.
-Segment has aggressive pay-or-leave policies, which they will apply after you hit the 1000 free monthly users limit.
+Because it is open source, unlimited and free!

+Background (state 2018-10-24): Segment.com has aggressive pay-or-leave policies, which they will apply after you hit the 1000 free monthly users limit.
 They will lock your account and stop processing your events after a deadline.
-(State of 24.10.2018)

-Some details:
+Some details about this plugin:
- * **Best-practises**: This plugin loads [Segments analytics.js](https://github.com/segmentio/analytics.js) following best-practises and enables you to easily set options (`cdnUrl` and `services`) via Gatsby-config.
+ * **Best-practises**: This plugin loads [Segments analytics.js](https://github.com/segmentio/analytics.js) following [best-practises](http://www.ianww.com/blog/2017/08/06/analytics-js-standalone-library/) and enables you to easily set options (`cdnUrl` and `services`) via Gatsby-config.
  * **Unlimited and free**: You'll use the free analytics.js and not depend on Segment (which has aggressive pay-or-leave policies, after you hit the 1000 free monthly users)
  * **Auto-Track route changes**: Routes are **automatically** tracked via `analytics.page()` via Gatsby
  * **Track events anywhere**: You can track custom-events anywhere in your code via `analytics.track()`